-Among all types of attacks, local deformation, cropping, simplification and remeshing are the most intractable ones, especially in the case of blind algorithms.
+Among all types of attacks, the local deformation, cropping, simplification and remeshing are the most intractable ones, especially in the case of blind algorithms.
 In this subsection, we present two ideas that are possibly effective ways to achieving stronger robustness against these attacks.

 1) Remeshing at Both Insertion and Extraction: One possibility to achieve robustness against hard connectivity attacks is to introduce a remeshing step at both the insertion and extraction sides.
-First, the possibly irregular cover mesh is remeshed to generate, for instance, a semi-regular mesh with a similar geometrical shape.
-This procedure is supposed to be composed of two steps: simplification, then subdivision and rectification (i.e. vertex displacements).
-Then, multiple watermarks can be inserted into this semi-regular mesh, which is later taken as the distribution version.
-During extraction, the input mesh is also remeshed and the watermark is extracted from the obtained semi-regular mesh.
-Here, the resistance to connectivity attacks is achieved by introducing a third party (a semi-regular mesh) with identical connectivity at both insertion and extraction, without transmitting any connectivity information (blindness is thus guaranteed).
+First of all, the cover mesh (possibly irregular) is remeshed to generate, for instance, a semi-regular mesh with a similar geometrical shape.
+This procedure is supposed to be composed of two steps: simplification, then subdivision and rectification (i.e. vertices displacements).
+Then, multiple watermarks can be inserted in this semi-regular mesh, which is later taken as the distribution version.
+For the extraction, the input mesh is also remeshed, and the extraction is executed on the obtained semi-regular mesh.
+Here, the resistance to connectivity attacks is achieved by introducing a third party (a semi-regular mesh) with identical connectivity at both insertion and extraction, without transmitting any connectivity information (the blindness is thus guaranteed).
 The key point lies in devising a remeshing scheme that is independent of and insensitive to connectivity changes.
-Additionally, this semiregular mesh normally has a negligible geometric distortion compared to the original one and its simple connectivity makes it more adapted to compression [69].
-Actually, Alface and

-Macq [58] have made some efforts in this area.
+Additionally, this semi-regular mesh normally has a negligible geometric distortion compared to the original one and is more favorable for compression thanks to its simple connectivity [67].
+Actually, Alface and Macq [56] have made some efforts in this area.
 They have devised a remeshing scheme based on mesh feature points, which are umbilical points obtained by curvature analysis, but the robustness of their method does not seem strong enough.

 Combined with a mesh segmentation scheme based on shape analysis, the above watermarking scheme can also attain robustness against cropping and local deformation.
-A recent state of the art on 3D mesh segmentation can be found in [70].
+A recent state of the art on 3D mesh segmentation can be found in [68].
 However, the main problem lies in constructing a segmentation algorithm that produces similar results when the connectivity changes or when the shape is cropped.
-We can also envisage an indexing scheme on semi-regular meshes that resists cropping and local deformation considering that the remeshing step solves the difficulties caused by connectivity attacks.
+We can also envisage an indexing scheme on the semi-regular mesh to resist cropping and local deformation considering that the remeshing step solves the difficulties caused by connectivity attacks.

 2) Watermarking with Shape Descriptors: 3D object shape descriptors, usually used for indexing tasks, can be good watermark carrier candidates.
-Generally speaking, there exist four different groups of descriptors [68]: statistical, transform-based, structural, and multiview-based.
+Generally speaking, there exist four different groups of descriptors [66]: statistical, transform-based, structural, and multiview-based.
 The structural descriptors do not seem appropriate for use in watermarking because they are relatively high-level descriptors that are based on the structure or the semantic meaning of the 3D objects.
-The multiview-based descriptors are even less adapted.
+The multiview-based descriptors seem even less adapted.